linobollansee/property-value-maximizer/README.md

       - How they were completed:
         -  A Streamlit multi-page application with a sidebar was created to allow the client to quickly gain an overview of the project.

-  - User Story 4.2: Data Visualization for Insights
+  - User Story 4.2: Data Visualization for Insights - Business Requirement 2
     - As a client, I want to view data visualizations that illustrate the relationship between the target variable and its key features so that I can gain deeper insights from the data.
       - Acceptance Criteria:
         - The client should be able to view data visualizations that illustrate the relationship between the target variable.